Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications

 \subsubsection{Accountability Mechanisms}

-The need for clear accountability mechanisms in the design, deployment, and consequences of LLM-driven persuasion is a recurring theme in the literature. \citet{hendrycksOverviewCatastrophicAI2023a} advocate for comprehensive impact assessments as part of a responsible deployment strategy for AI technologies.
-Their work emphasizes the importance of evaluating potential risks and establishing clear lines of responsibility in AI-driven persuasion systems.
+The need for clear accountability mechanisms in the design, deployment, and consequences of LLM-driven persuasion is a recurring theme in the literature.
+As examples of such accountability mechanisms, \citet{hendrycksOverviewCatastrophicAI2023a} advocate for the documentation and justification of which data is used in model training and deployment, and for a strong organization safety culture encouraging individuals to take personal responsibility for the safety of their models, while also appointing a Chief Risk Officer (CRO) who is responsible for assessing and mitigating model risks.

 The development of robust accountability frameworks remains an ongoing challenge, requiring collaboration between technologists, ethicists, policymakers, and other stakeholders to ensure responsible innovation in this rapidly evolving field.